 In the history of jazz, there have been many crimes.
 White players often, especially in the early years, stole music and styles from black bands, frequently making more money in the process.
 The history of jazz criticism has wrestled with the cross currents of creativity: what constitutes stealing, what constitutes creativity, and how do we know which is which?
 Players such as Goodman, Shaw, and Fountain have always rightly acknowledged their debt to black musicians, and Mezz Mezzrow strongly opined in his own book that the New Orleans Rhythm Kings (N.O.R.K.) were a copy of King Oliver's band of the same era.
 [Mezzrow p.
 54] No historian can afford to overlook this--it would be inaccurate, unfair, and wrong.

 With this squarely in mind, Leon Roppolo, arguably the centerpiece to the N.O.R.K., has no recorded precedent of any color, and so far as I can tell should be considered clean of cashing in on another's genius.
-To put it another way his genius, and its decisive influence in jazz history, seems entirely his own.
+To put it another way his genius, and influence in jazz history, seems his own.
 It has been hypothesized that his style is an Italian classical inheritance.
 This might explain some of it, but I have studied more than one branch of the Italian-American classical clarinet tradition, and nowhere in it have I ever heard anyone who was similar to Roppolo's approach.
-He is, so far as I can tell, a true original.
+He is, so far as I can tell, an original.
 With a clean conscience, then, we may admire him.

 Pete Fountain has said that Irving Fazola was obsessed with Roppolo's playing, and that while Pete himself hardly heard Rapp's recordings, the similarity of approach is undeniable.
 But perhaps the most surprising comparison is Artie Shaw.
 So far as I know, Shaw never went into detail about the effects of the N.O.R.K. on his clarinet concept--perhaps he never acknowledged any influence.
 Brass playing historians such as Sudhalter have heard the influence of Bix Beiderbecke in Shaw's approach, and late in life Shaw talked about transcribing Louis Armstrong.
 These are certainly true influences, but Roppolo must be considered an equal or even more important influence.
 Anyone who has extensively transcribed Shaw cannot help but run into language directly from Roppolo in Shaw's playing--the falling gliss from Tin Roof Blues, as well as the cool detached approach, appears and reappears in various guises in Shaw's playing.
 The evidence is very strong that Shaw transcribed Roppolo intently.